To whom it may concern:

-The web site has been around for ten years now.
+The website has been around for ten years now.
 I only recall one complaint similar to yours in that time.
-The usual response is thanks that someone is tackling the issues few others wish to discuss.
+The usual response is the thanks that someone is tackling the issues few others wish to discuss.
 I also get a few notes of encouragement from doctors stating they are please with the accuracy of some of the medical information I might mention to back up my arguments.
 I know some of the material has been used even in schools (minus the religious content).
-Most of the complaints come from promoters of homosexuality, Sabbath keepers, animal rights activists, and members of various denominations.
+Most of the complaints come from promoters of homosexuality, Sabbath-keepers, animal rights activists, and members of various denominations.

 Dear Brother Hamilton:

 I appreciate your response.
-I do appreciate several of your articles on the web site.
-I think, from what I have seen, that you are in-line with the word of God.
+I do appreciate several of your articles on the website.
+I think, from what I have seen, that you are in line with the word of God.
 I just think in the best wisdom these sensitive topics are best kept in private discussion.
-Maybe I can proved wrong.
+Maybe I can be proved wrong.
 I might change my mind in the future.